This is the Tastiest Instant Coffee Brand

 Maybe you're hiking and don't want to carry extra brewing gear.
 Maybe you work on the road and don't have time to stop at cafes throughout the day.
 Or maybe you just like the ease at home.
 There are endless reasons why you might pick instant coffee over its brewed brethren.
 We don't judge!

 Whatever your reason for choosing instant coffee, some flavors are better than others.
-Here's how 8 popular instant coffee brands stacked up, ranked from worst-tasting to best.
+Here's how eight popular instant coffee brands stacked up, ranked from the worst-tasting to the best.